Control with uncertain data of socially structured compartmental epidemic models: Social mixing functions

-being $C_F,C_E,C_P>0$ normalizing constants such that $\int_\Lambda \beta(a,a_*)da\,da_* = 1$ , $\lambda_E>0$ is the average contact age at school, and $\lambda_P>0$ is the average professional contact age.
-In Figures \ref{fg:matrices} and \ref{fg:matrice} we represent the three social interaction functions and the resulting global social interaction function $\beta(a,a_*)$.
-The details of the parameters used in the simulations are reported in Table \ref{tab:data}.
+being $\lambda_E>0$ the average contact age at school, and $\lambda_P>0$ the average professional contact age.
+The coefficient $C_F,C_E,C_P>0$ measure the impact of the different contact function in the dynamics. \,

+In Figures \ref{fg:matrices} and \ref{fg:matrice} we represent the three social interaction functions and the resulting global social interaction function $\beta_{\rm social}(a,a_*)$ assuming $\omega_F=\omega_E=\omega_P=1$.
+In Table \ref{tab:data} we report the choice of the parameters used in the simulations. }